johntrimble/data-engineering/README.md

 cd server
 lein uberjar
 ```
-You can then execute the genearted JAR file by running the following:
+You can then execute the generated JAR file by running the following:

 ```
 java -jar target/lschallenge-0.1.0-SNAPSHOT-standalone.jar